lavanet/docs/docs/tokenomics/demand.md

 The *default commission *for Providers is **50%**.

-Commission is expected to be higher for Providers because they run a more operationally intensive business than Validators
+Commission is expected to be higher for Providers because they run a more operationally intensive business than Validators.